zagonzalez/Phylogenetic-Analysis/README.md

 # Taxonomic Exploration of SBP Microbes
-Exploration of SBP microbial genomes using sequence data
+Exploration of SBP microbial genomes using gene sequence data